Red Sox vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, 10 home runs, 27 walks and 27 RBI (59 total hits).
-He's also stolen six bases.
+- Torres has recorded 60 hits with eight doubles, a triple, 10 home runs and 28 walks.
+He has driven in 27 runs with six stolen bases.

 Torres Recent Games